borteo/ng-weather/README.md

 I have preconfigured the project with a simple development web server.

-Firstly we have to compile and move the stylesheets, JavaScripts and HTML files into dist folder:
+Firstly we have to build the application:

 ```
 gulp build